eehah5ru/workhardplay-pw-website/en/2019/schedule/tuesday/tsnyanka.md

 ---
 order: 1
-title: "Цнянское водохранилище. Сбор в 10:00 у входа в магазин Виталюр -> <a href='https://goo.gl/maps/FyaSrrMrcanHSAiu7'>как добрться</a>"
+title: "Cnianskaje vadaschovišča.
+We meet at 10:00 by the entrance to Vitalur shop -> <a href='https://goo.gl/maps/FyaSrrMrcanHSAiu7'>how to get there</a>"
 ---